pmsoftware/odietamo/docs/index.rst

 Features At A Glance
 --------------------
+* Integrates with Continuous Integration servers.
+E.g. Hudson / Jenkins.
+* Oracle Data Integrator Source Control & Build System

   * Automated export of ODI objects for check-in to the SCM system.
   * Support for Apache Subversion and Microsoft Team Foundation (TFS) SCM systems.
   * Automated import of ODI object source code from the SCM system to the ODI repository.
   * Full or Incremental ODI repository builds from the SCM system.
   * Full ODI repository builds from an existing working copy.
   * Automated generation of Scenarios.
   * Automated execution of FitNesse (e.g. DbFit) tests after building the ODI repository.
   * High performance object source code imports through object batching.

-* Integrates with Continuous Integration servers.
-E.g. Hudson / Jenkins.
+* Database Schema Build System

+  * Automated database schema tear-down.
+  * Automated database schema set-up from DDL scripts from the SCM system.
+  * Automated database DML script execution of DML scripts from the SCM system.

 Contents
 --------